Motorcycle License in Washington

 - Pass the motorcycle written test.

 You'll be asked to pay an application fee before taking the written test.
 Once you pass and are issued an instruction permit, you'll be allowed to ride on Washington roads, but with the following restrictions:

 - You may not carry passengers.

 - You may not ride at night.

-Once you've practiced and then taken the road test, the fee to be issued a motorcycle endorsement on your driver's license is $25.
-For Washington riders who are under 18, parental or guardian approval is required.
+Once you've practiced and then taken the road test, the fee to be issued a motorcycle endorsement on your driver's license is anywhere from $17 to $27 depending on how long until your driver's license next renewal.
+For Washington riders who are under 18 years old, parental or guardian approval is required.